streamlink/streamlink-twitch-gui/CONTRIBUTING.md

 To get a list of all available grunt tasks, run `grunt --help`, or just take a look at the files in `build/tasks/{config,custom}`.

-While developing, you can choose between two methods:
+While debugging and developing, you can choose between two methods:

-1. **Run the "precompiled" application**
+1. **Run the dev build**
    Simply run `grunt`.
 This will start the `dev` grunt task, which will then begin building the application (with enabled debug flags) into the `build/tmp` folder.
-This task will also start a couple of file watchers which rebuild the application as soon as some changes are being made inside the `src` folder.
-NW.js will automatically be started (and downloaded, if it hasn't been installed yet).
+This task will also start a couple of file watchers which rebuild the application as soon as some changes are being made.
+NW.js will automatically be downloaded and launched.

-2. **Run the application from source**
+2. **Run from source**
-   Another way of running the application is by starting it directly from the `src` folder (`grunt run:src`).
-Before you can do this though, you first need to run the `grunt metadata less:source` tasks once.
-If you're working on the stylesheets, then you should also start the watcher task `grunt watch:lesssource`, which will automatically recompile the stylesheets after each change.
+   Another way of running the application is by starting it directly from the `src` folder without building/compiling it.
+This method should be faster than the first one.
+   To do this, run `grunt src`.
+This will do some preparations first before downloading and launching NW.js and will also start additional file watchers.

-The easiest way of debugging a NW.js application is by running `nw` with the `--remote-debugging-port=8888` parameter (the grunt `run` task already does this).
-Then you can comfortably access the developer console in your local browser at `http://localhost:8888/`.
-I recommend adding an alias for the `nw` + parameter command.
+Since NW.js is based on Chromium, you will find all the usual debugging tools.
+These can be accessed by clicking the button in the titlebar of the application, or by launching NW.js with the `--remote-debugging-port=8888` parameter (grunt already does this).
+The dev tools can then be found in your local browser at `http://localhost:8888/`.
+There also exist several IDEs with internal NW.js debugging support, too.
-If you're running the application from source or the compiled debug version, you're able to access NW.js' internal developer tools by clicking on the embedded button inside the titlebar.
-There also exist several IDEs with NW.js debugging support, too.

 ## Pull requests